ZainabJaved6/UAS-SBTT/README.md

 # UAS-SBTT
-The Unmanned-Aircraft-System-Self-Adaptive-Behavior-Testing-Tool (UAS-SBTT) aims to help our industry partner (Quest-UAV Dependability Lab) to automate the testing of self-adaptiveness in UAS swarms.
-The tool has following components:
+The Unmanned-Aircraft-System-Self-Adaptive-Behavior-Testing-Tool (UAS-SBTT) aims to help our industry partner to automate the testing of self-adaptiveness in UAS.
+The tool has the following components:
-(i) Transition Tree Path Selector
+(i) State Machine Path Selector
 (ii) Path Transformer
 (iii) Test Case Executor
 (iv) Run-time Mission and UAS Observer